openoms/bitcoin-tutorials/tor2ip_tunnel.md

 `# systemctl start tor2ip9236`

 Setting up this Tor-to-IP tunnel service is now complete.
 You can carry on adding other services using different ports on the VPS.
-You should be able access the ports/services of the host computer through the IP:PORT of the VPS.
+You should be able access the ports/services of the host computer through: VPS_IP_ADDRESS:VPS_PORT.
-For example for LND in the example:
+To connect to LND in the example:
  `lncli connect NODE_PUBLIC_KEY@VPS_IP_ADDRESS:9236`

 ## Monitoring on the VPS